 Code the DSNAME parameter, specifying either the name of the step library or a backward reference of the form .stepname.ddname.
-If the step library was defined in a cataloged procedure, the backward reference must include the procedure step name .stepname.procstepname.ddname.
+If the step library was defined in a cataloged procedure, the backward reference must include the procedure step name you want done with the private library after its use in the job step.
+Code the DCB parameter if complete data control block information is not contained in the data set label.

-Code the DISP parameter, specifying a status of OLD and a disposition, depending on what you want done with the private library after its use in the job step.
+.stepname.procstepname.ddname.
+Code the DISP parameter, specifying a status of OLD and a disposition, depending on what